Ludovico Einaudi: Soundtracks

 Einaudi began using his style to compose film soundtracks in the mid-1990s.
 He started with two films by Michele Sordillo, Da qualche parte in città in 1994 and Acquario in 1996, for which he won the Grolla d'oro for best soundtrack.
 In 1998, he composed the soundtrack for Treno di panna and the score for Giorni dispari by Dominick Tambasco.

-In 2000, he collaborated with Antonello Grimaldi on Un delitto impossibile, and he also composed the soundtrack for Fuori del mondo, which was nominated for an Oscar Award and for which he won the Echo Klassik award in Germany in 2002.
+In 2000, he collaborated with Antonello Grimaldi on Un delitto impossibile, and he also composed the soundtrack for Fuori del mondo, for which he won the Echo Klassik award in Germany in 2002.
 After the release of his debut album, some excerpts were included in the film Aprile by Nanni Moretti.
 In 2002, his soundtrack for Luce dei miei occhi was named best soundtrack at the 2002 Italian Music Awards.

 In 2002, Einaudi won an Italian award for Best Film Score for Luce dei miei occhi.
-Allmusic gave his score for the 2002 TV serial Doctor Zhivago 4.5/5 stars and published a glowing review, comparing it in skill to Maurice Jarre's score of the previous film adaptation.
+AllMusic gave his score for the 2002 TV serial Doctor Zhivago 4.5/5 stars and published a glowing review, comparing it in skill to Maurice Jarre's score of the previous film adaptation.

 In 2004, his soundtrack for Sotto falso nome received the prize for the best film music at the Avignon Film Festival.

 In 2010, Einaudi wrote the music for the trailer of Black Swan.
 His "Due Tramonti" was featured in the film I'm Still Here (2010), directed by Casey Affleck.
 His composition "Nuvole Bianche" was featured in the film Insidious (2010), directed by James Wan, the British TV drama This Is England 86, and in the TV series Derek (2012), directed by and starring Ricky Gervais.
 To The Intouchables (2011), the biggest box office movie in French history, he contributed the tracks "Fly", "Writing Poems", "L'origine nascosta", "Cache-cache", "Una Mattina", and "Primavera."
 The film This Is England featured Fuori dal mondo and Dietro casa.
 The British TV drama series This Is England '88 also contained the tracks "Fuori Dalla Notte", "Solo" (a bonus track from Nightbook), "Berlin Song", and "Distacco".